matthias-reis/carda-gatsby/content/articles/2023/10/lyra-messier-interview-2023-en.md

 ---
 date: 2023-10-05T11:01:25.196Z
-slug: lyra-messier-interview-2023-en
 typeName: Interview
 title: lyra messier about her new Album
-subTitle: '"I''ve never been happier before"'
+subTitle: "\"I've never been happier before\""
-seoTitle: 'Interview: lyra messier about her new album'
+seoTitle: "Interview: lyra messier about her new album"
 description: lyra messier has her new album ready!
 Read our interview now to find out everything about it!
 excerpt: When I first met Lyra online three years ago, I immediately fell for her music and her seemingly endless, sparkling creativity.
 In the meantime many things have changed and she has finished her new album.
 Time for an interview!
 image: https://storage.googleapis.com/cardamonchai-media/2023-10-05/lyra-messier-interview-soundsvegan-jpg-imagine-080808_37352f_1024_768/640.webp
 copyright: lyra messier
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-10-05/lyra-messier-interview-soundsvegan-og-jpg-imagine-080808_3b3531_1200_628/640.webp